ibm-cloud-docs/vmwaresolutions/uml/vmware-add-ons.md

 ## Ordering the VMware add-ons
 {: #vmware-add-ons-order}

-You can order licenses for the VMware add-ons from the {{site.data.keyword.cloud_notm}} console.
+Order licenses for the VMware add-ons from the {{site.data.keyword.cloud_notm}} console.

 1. Click **Infrastructure > Classic Infrastructure** from the left navigation menu.
 2. Click **Devices > Manage > VMware licenses**.